JSON Web Key (JWK) set retrieval

 import com.nimbusds.jose.jwk.JWKSet; // Load JWK set from filesystem JWKSet localKeys = JWKSet.load(new File("my-key-store.json")); // Load JWK set from URL JWKSet publicKeys = JWKSet.load(new URL("https://c2id.com/jwk-set.json"));

-Loading a JWK set published at a remote URL
+How to load a JWK set from a URL

 Provide a URL, will throw an IOException on HTTP error: